 A traditional science along with modern medicine can be used to compliment one another.

 With guidance and support, clients can expect to feel more in control of their health rather than seek quick and fad fixes.

 Once considered a lost art, Marmapuncture is now being offered in the UK.

-Marmapuncture has similar concepts to Chinese acupuncture.
-Vital energy is restored into the body, aches and pains are soothed and a person feels rested and relaxed.
+Vital energy is restored to the body, aches and pains are soothed and a person feels rested and relaxed.

-The method involves inserting thin, sterile needles in specific areas of the body and are left there for around 30 minutes.
-Marmapuncture has been used to successfully treat a range of conditions in my clinic such as migraines, insomnia, psoriasis, anxiety, arthritis, digestive complaints and musculoskeletal problems.
+The method involves inserting thin, sterile needles in specific areas of the body that are left there for around 30 minutes.
+Marmapuncture has been used to successfully treat a range of conditions in my clinic such as migraines, insomnia, psoriasis, anxiety, arthritis, digestive complaints, and musculoskeletal problems.

 Cost : £50 Initial Consult/£40 per session thereafter

 Ayurvedic massage involves using special oils (some of which I blend myself) and then massaging the body.
 Certain pressure points are used to aid relaxation and recovery.

 Ayurveda recommends massages on a regular basis to ease tired and aching muscles.